HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/spec.md

 ###### Report generation requirements

-* The BSA **SHALL** create a healthcare survey report following the constraints identified in [Healthcare Survey Content Bundle](StructureDefinition-hcs-content-bundle.html).
+* The BSA **SHALL** create a health care survey report following the constraints identified in [Health Care Survey Content Bundle](StructureDefinition-hcs-content-bundle.html).

-* The BSA **SHALL** package the healthcare survey report following the constraints identified in [Healthcare Survey Reporting Bundle](StructureDefinition-hcs-reporting-bundle.html).
+* The BSA **SHALL** package the health care survey report following the constraints identified in [Health Care Survey Reporting Bundle](StructureDefinition-hcs-reporting-bundle.html).

-* The BSA **SHALL** submit the message containing the healthcare survey report to the endpoint identified in the Health Care Surveys Knowledge Artifact unless overridden by the healthcare organization.
+* The BSA **SHALL** submit the message containing the health care survey report to the endpoint identified in the Health Care Surveys Knowledge Artifact unless overridden by the health care organization.

 ###### Use of Non-FHIR based approaches to submit the Health Care Surveys Report

-* The BSA **MAY** use other transport methods such as Direct Transport to submit the Healthcare Survey Report created when appropriate.
+* The BSA **MAY** use other transport methods such as Direct Transport to submit the Health Care Survey Report created when appropriate.

 ###### MedMorph RA Requirements

 * The BSA **SHALL** implement the MedMorph BSA requirements as outlined in the [MedMorph RA BSA requirements]({{site.data.fhir.ver.medmorphIg}}//CapabilityStatement-medmorph-backend-service-app.html).

-##### NCHS Data Store Requirements
+##### NCHS Data Store Requirements acting as a MedMorph PHA actor

 ###### Message Receiving and Processing requirements